kuvivek/drivingTheoryInGermany/README.md

 too dangerous for the cyclist behind me (rear-view mirror), for example!

 331. You want to turn left.
 Which line should you follow?
 (Einbahnstraße with Cycle to have bidrection)
-❌The right driving line
+❌ The right driving line
 ✅ The middle driving line
-❌The left driving line
+❌ The left driving line
 **Comment**:  If you want to turn left, you must 1. indicate and 2. get into the center lane, both in good time.
-On one-way carriageways
+On one-way
-❌e.g. one-way streets ❌you must keep as far to the left as possible.
-In this particular case, however, cyclists are permitted to
+carriageways e.g. one-way streets - you must keep as far to the left as possible.
+In this particular case, however, cyclists
-ride in oncoming traffic (traffic sign in the picture above right).
-The additional sign below the “One-way street” traffic sign shows
+are permitted to ride in oncoming traffic (traffic sign in the picture above right).
+The additional sign below the
-a bicycle above two opposing arrows and means: “Cycling is permitted in the opposite direction”.
-I must therefore follow the center
+“One-way street” traffic sign shows a bicycle above two opposing arrows and means: “Cycling is permitted in the opposite
-line of traffic and leave space for bicycle traffic.
+direction”.
+I must therefore follow the center line of traffic and leave space for bicycle traffic.

 332. You are driving at 100 km/h on a road not inside a built-up area.
 In front of you a truck is travelling at 70 km/h.  ----IMP
 What is the minimum distance you must be from a crest in the road when commencing an overtaking manoeuvre?